L1

 Safety: Basic checks can be done with power on; unplug if removing panels.

-• Verify set temperature: Confirm the setpoint is appropriate for wine storage (typically 5–18°C depending on zone).
+• Verify set temperature: Confirm the setpoint is appropriate for wine storage (typically 5–18°C, depending on the zone).
 Adjust if accidentally set too low.

 • Check door seal: A poor seal can cause the unit to run excessively, overshooting the target.
 Inspect and correct gasket issues.